laptou/bluez-rs/README.md

 This project is licensed under the MIT license.

 ### Contribution
-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in bytes by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in bluez by you, shall be licensed as MIT, without any additional terms or conditions.